cosmodesi/pyrecon/doc/index.rst

 The code structure is the following:

   - recon.py implements the base reconstruction class
-  - mesh.py implements mesh object, with FFT engines
+  - mesh.py implements mesh utilies
   - utils.py implements various utilities
   - a module for each algorithm
+  - metrics.py implements calculation of correlator, propagator and transfer function

 Changelog